josefsbreakfast/Polaris-Protocol/👻_Apparitional_Objects/👻_Glitchy_Ghosties/👾_Metadata_Ghosts/🌀_gregory_peck_recursion.md

 ---

 ## 🎩 What Happened
-You engaged with a specific aesthetic fingerprint:
+Engaged with a specific aesthetic fingerprint:

 - Gregory Peck in his romantic/heroic era
 - soft lighting, close-up shots, smoulder-coded
 - female-gaze edits emphasizing emotional availability
 - “gentleman caller” archetype

-Your platform observed this and placed the behaviour into a **centroid cluster** shared by users who consume:
+The platform observed this and placed the behaviour into a local **centroid cluster**, now shared by users who get to consume:

 - old-Hollywood masculinity
 - “safe” romantic archetypes